osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

         - Shockwave:
             - Removed reliance on WeaponAimedOver, now spreads at 22.5 degree angles
             - Added a few more sparks after the main shockwave begins for visual effect
+        - Lightning Storm:
+            - Added lightningbolt.wav sounds back in
+            - Increased cost from $25,000 to $30,000
+            - Slowed down the pace by a few seconds to make it easier to watch
         - Added Blink Device, an instant teleporter.
         - Added clouds to Apoc/Dday/Strangelove for visual effect
         - Added some lightning bolts in the clouds in Strangelove